php-ru/symfony-docs-ru/components/class_loader.rst

 .. caution::

-    The ClassLoader component was deprecated in Symfony 3.3 and it will be removed in 4.0.
+    The ClassLoader component was deprecated in Symfony 3.3 and will be removed in 4.0.
 As an alternative, use any of the `class loading optimizations`_ provided by Composer.